Become a Hub member

 Film Hub South East membership offers a wide range of benefits and opportunities, including:

-• Schemes for audience development and bursaries for training and development in line with BFI FAN objectives.
+• Funding opportunities – schemes for audience development and bursaries for training and development (subject to availability and assessment)

-• Access to training & professional development courses and events, peer-to-peer mentoring and support.
+• Development opportunities – access to training & professional development courses and events; peer-to-peer mentoring and support

-• Events, conferences and meetings hosted by the Hub and its partners and across FAN.
+• Networking opportunities – events, conferences and meetings hosted by the Hub and its partners, and across FAN

-• Participation in joint programming and audience development projects, and regional and national initiatives with reach and profile.
+• Collaboration opportunities – participation in joint programming and audience development projects, and regional and national initiatives with reach and profile

-• Accessible support and the chance to be part of a stronger collective voice for film exhibition and audiences.
+• Advocacy – the chance to be part of a stronger collective voice for film exhibition and audiences

 Please read our guidelines for further details.